-well-equipped Geolabs for practical physical courses and individual research projects.
+- well-equipped Geolabs for practical physical courses and individual research projects.

 Geography graduates have a broad set of transferable skills including literacy, numeracy and graphicacy, along with their experience of research projects and working in groups.
 Some graduates are able to use their geographical knowledge directly in their work or in higher degrees.
 In recent years Geography graduates have proceeded to employment in management consultancy, local and central government, conservation and heritage management, law, the media, teaching and research.
-You can see more on alumni profiles at www.geog.ox.ac.uk/undergraduate/course/careers.html.
+You can see more on alumni profiles on the Geography website.

 The School of Geography and the Environment emphasises the importance of fieldwork since it believes there is no substitute for teaching subjects at first hand.
 In the first year, all students take part in an induction field trip at the start of term and local skills-related field days.
 Second-year students will undertake a week-long overseas residential field course (currently to Copenhagen and Tenerife).
 Independent research in the field or in archives is a key element of the dissertation.
 Each year, around 30% of our undergraduates choose to do their dissertation overseas.

 A typical weekly timetable